spicywebau/craft-odds-and-ends/README.md

 # Roadmap

+- Lock/Unlock field types - like on the password fields
 - Custom Dashboard - a starting point for the user that we set up for each site with links to each section, our support portal and other bits and bobs
 - More disabled and searchable fields - ask if you want one thats not there already
 - Release notes widget / dashboard integration